 You may be surprised to find that there are steps you can take to try to remedy the issues you are facing, even where you don’t have a written contract.
 However, it may be best to pre-empt any issues with a written contract that can help you be clear about what you will get for the money you are paying your builder, and they are clear about what they need to deliver and the timescales involved.

 Firstly, if your builder has not delivered what you expected you should immediately inform him in writing, giving details of what the problems are, how you expect him to resolve them and by what date you expect this to happen.

 Your final option is litigation.
-This may be costly and time consuming but ultimately may be your final and only option to get your dispute resolved.
-Talk to an experienced disputes and litigation solicitor for advice on your prospects of success.
+This may be costly and time-consuming but ultimately may be your final and only option to get your dispute resolved.
+Talk to experienced disputes and litigation solicitors for advice on your prospects of success.

 Return to News